BedrockHubIO/BedrockConnect-Serverlist/readme.md

 - Each server has the same server pack
 - It is easy to manage
 - This pack is empty, so no memory hog!
 - Good to have for console players.
 A better gaming experience!
+- It does not bother anyone.
+No device is affected by it

 Disadvantages:
 *No disadvantages*